pinkest-nekomata/LaDS-Lore-Project/Items and Tech/Traceback II.md

  > Something messed with the slipspace during the Backtrack.
 The spaceship couldn't handle the [[Deepspace Tunnel]] fluctuations.
 Both she and the [[Aether Core]] vanished without a trace.
 For all we know, they might already be cosmic dust.
 > -- [[Noah]] about [[MC]], [[Passing By#04 Old Friend]]
 # Crash site
-The ship crashed on Earth in a forest.
+The ship crashed on Earth in a field of flowers that later became a forest, then [[No-Hunt Zone 42]].
+Xavier says that at that time, the flowers hadn't fully bloomed, the weather wasn't as nice, and his feelings were different. ([[Inflorescence Imprints]])

 Part of the wreckage is underground. ([[WU-04 From The Stars]])

 Eventually, [[Linkon]] City was built nearby, as was a secret signal station, but the ship remained hidden beyond a valley.
 After the [[Chronorift Catastrophe]], the area of the signal station became [[No-Hunt Zone 19]], which MC and Xavier visit in [[Silvery Polyphony]].